cburdine/materials-ml-workshop/_sources/data_types/python_data_types.md

 print(name_1 >= name_3)
 ```

 Tuples and lists also have some interesting behaviors with the `+` and `*` operators.
-The `+` operator concetenates two lists (i.e. appends two lists/tuples to create a new list/tupe.
-The '*' operator, when used with an integer $n$ and a tuple/list will construct a new list/tuple that consists of $n$ copies of the tuple/list.
+The `+` operator concatenates two lists (i.e. appends two lists/tuples to create a new list/tuple.
+The `*` operator, when used with an integer $n$ and a tuple/list will construct a new list/tuple that consists of $n$ consecutive copies of the tuple/list.
 Finally, `len` is an important function that returns the length of a list or tuple.
 Examples of these functions are shown below:

 ```{code-cell}
 list_a = [1, 2, 3, 4]